-All members of staff at Jersey Kayak Adventures Ltd have undergone satisfactory Criminal Record Bureau checks and child protection policies.
+All members of staff at Jersey Kayak Adventures Ltd have undergone satisfactory Disclosure & Baring Service (DBS) and child protection training.
 The Company holds a full outdoor activities insurance policy and complies with Jersey legislation.

 Swimming is restricted to certain areas at specific states of the tide for your safety.